Close

 Essential documents include:

-Document legalization: Foreign documents require apostille certification or consular authentication.
-Official translations into Spanish must be completed by certified translators.
+Document legalization requirements: Foreign documents require apostille certification or consular authentication through the relevant Department of State.
+Official translations into Spanish must be completed by certified translators authorized for use in Costa Rica.
+Complete photocopies of all passport pages should accompany applications.

 Step 3: Application Form Completion

-Complete forms through Costa Rica's online visa portal or obtain paper applications from consulates.
+Complete application forms through the Dirección General de Migración y Extranjería online portal or obtain paper applications from Costa Rican consulates.
 Ensure all information matches supporting documents exactly to avoid processing delays.
+Some consulates accept digital submissions while others require in-person filing depending on your jurisdiction and nationality.

 Step 4: Appointment Scheduling and Submission